 Animated vectors can be achieved through a few methods, scripting, styling, and SMIL.
 Scripting SVGs for animation works great to animate user interfaces like buttons and panels.
 SVGs can be animated using CSS-style tags for basic keyframing.
 To match the same level of complexity as sequenced AVIFs, the Synchronized Multimedia Integration Language can be used for multimedia presentations using SVG.

 Using SMIL, these animations can be interactive and can respond to events like mouse clicks.
 Check out this nifty missile game demo created using SMIL:

-https://upload.wikimedia.org/wikipedia/commons/9/9b/SMIL_missile_demo.svg (this is licensed with the This file is licensed under the Creative Commons Attribution 2.5 Generic license.
+upload.wikimedia.org/wikipedia/commons/9/9b/SMIL_missile_demo.svg (This file is licensed under the Creative Commons Attribution 2.5 Generic license.
 A simple video game by CMG Lee demonstrating the capabilities of SMIL for interactivity.)

 As the primary format for vector graphics, SVG is supported by all major web browsers on mobile and desktop.
 All major browsers now also support animated SVG images and the SMIL language.
 SVG is an integral part of web development, and its universal support is no surprise.

 Despite its youth AVIF has enjoyed an impressive rise in market uptake and has been fully supported by the world's most popular browser Google Chrome since version 93.
 Opera also fully supports AVIF.

 In July 2021, Firefox included full support for AVIF images both still and sequenced in their Firefox 92 update.
 Safari and Microsoft Edge are yet to support the format, but we expect them to follow suit soon.